myrtopar/pivot/README.md

 Target binaries go to: /usr/local/bin

 issues:<br />
-Problem with pwntools cyclic_find -> It gives an offset of length 4 bytes less than the expected one Is there a way to know where the program gets its input from? => NO<br />
+Is there a way to know where the program gets its input from? => NO<br />
 How to decide what shellcode is suitable for each exploit? => ??<br />